jgutman/eduanalytics/README.md

 This part of the model specification file should list a model tag to be used as the `algorithm_name` to refer to the algorithm constructed from this specification.
 This `algorithm_name` will be referenced in the `algorithm` table in the database linking an `algorithm_id` with its specification details.
 This `algorithm_name` will also be referenced in the compressed model `.pkl.z` file storing the binary representation of the trained model.

 ## Constructing training, validation, and test sets
+### Training and validation sets
+Currently, all applicants eligible under the algorithm for the training and validation sets (regardless of cohort) are listed in the table `vw$filtered$screened`.
+This table begins with applicants from application year 2013 and excludes the maximum application year (currently 2018).
+Since these application cycles have all been completed, all of these applicants should have known screening outcomes (currently listed in `vw$outcomes$screening`, see [Model Specification](#model-specification) for further details).